Dev-Mehta/Blog/_data/blog/2021-05-20-introduction-to-python-a-masterclass-for-beginners.md

 ![](https://media1.tenor.com/images/5c36b5497629f905d0c011d16f01c0ff/tenor.gif?itemid=10312546)

 That’s all about this post.
-Don’t worry, we would learn Operators in Python, Flow control and functions in python in the next post.
+Don’t worry, we have studied [Operators in Python, Flow control and functions in python](https://simplifiedweb.netlify.app/operators-control-flow-and-functions-in-python-python-basics-masterclass-continued) in the next post.
 Until then, happy coding or you can read [my other articles.](https://simplifiedweb.netlify.app/)